sashirestela/grpc-java-bazel-example/README.md

 =======================

 This is a basic example to handle a [gRPC-Java](https://grpc.io/docs/languages/java/) project using [Bazel](https://bazel.build/) for building and [Guice](https://github.com/google/guice) for dependency injection.
-It is based on the [gRPC-Java Basic Tutorial](https://grpc.io/docs/languages/java/basics/).
+It is based on the [gRPC-Java Basic Tutorial](https://grpc.io/docs/languages/java/basics/) but turned in a monorepo divided in many Bazel packages.

 ## Prerequisites